The Bodyguard (1992 film): Critical response

+Upon release, The Bodyguard received mixed-to-negative reviews.
 Review aggregator Rotten Tomatoes reports an approval rating of 38% based on 50 reviews, with an average score of 5.2/10.
 Its critical consensus reads: "The Bodyguard is a cheesy, melodramatic potboiler with occasional moments of electricity from Whitney Houston."
 On Metacritic the film has a score of 38 out of 100 based on reviews from 20 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

+Costner and Houston’s performances were almost equally praised and criticized; some critics found Houston’s acting inadequate and Costner dull and wooden, while others commended her authenticity and his sex appeal.
 Owen Gleiberman of Entertainment Weekly wrote: "To say that Houston and Costner fail to strike sparks would be putting it mildly."
 He added that "the movie gives us these two self-contained celebrity icons working hard to look as if they want each other.
 It's like watching two statues attempting to mate."
 Roger Ebert gave it three out of four stars and wrote: "The movie does contain a love story, but it's the kind of guarded passion that grows between two people who spend a lot of time keeping their priorities straight."

 The film is listed in Golden Raspberry Award founder John Wilson's The Official Razzie Movie Guide as one of The 100 Most Enjoyably Bad Movies Ever Made.

-Despite its initial critical reviews, in later years, The Bodyguard was considered a classic film in retrospective lists.

-CinemaBlend included the film in its list of "21 Great Movies That Got Bad Reviews".
-Marie Claire ranked the film as one of the "75 Best '90s Movies That Are Modern Classics".

-Glamour magazine included it in their list of "62 Unforgettable '90s Movies for the Perfect Cosy Night In".